pachara-camt/slim-teaching/README.md

 # slim-teaching

 This repository for course 954240.
-In the chapter of slim framework.
+In the chapters of slim framework.

 ## Instrallation